Prince-Bishopric of Utrecht: Foundation

 In 1527, the Bishop sold his territories, and thus his secular authority, to Holy Roman Emperor Charles V and the principality became an integral part of the Habsburg dominions.
 The chapters transferred their right of electing the bishop to Charles V and his government, a measure to which Pope Clement VII gave his consent, under political pressure after the Sack of Rome.

-End
+Dissolution

 The Prince-Bishopric of Utrecht was conquered by Habsburg troops in 1528.
 The southwestern Nedersticht core territory around the city of Utrecht became the Lordship of Utrecht, whilst the southern part of the Oversticht was transformed into the Lordship of Overijssel.
 The northern parts were annexed in 1536 as the County of Drenthe.